amahi/platform/README.md

 Visit `http://localhost:3000/`, login with the username of `admin` & the password of `admin` and excersise the app as much as you can.

 #### 5. Create a pull request

 When you are ready for your changes and it's good code that fits with the goals of the project, submit a pull request and we will merge it!

 #### 6. Agree to CLA

 For mutual protection, please check the icla.txt file for the individual contributor agreement we require for contributors.
 It's a virtual copy to Apache's CLA.
-Generally, you will be asked by email to read it and accept.
+Generally, you will be asked by email to read it and accept, otherwise it will be implied that you accept it.
 If you are working for a company or some large institution, we will ask that you submit a scan of the signed CLA for us to keep on file.

 #### 7. Plugins